-- 1) the DN name of the subscriber applying for the certificate is identical as the name of another subscriber, - 2) there is a justified suspicion that the subscriber forged the application or provided false information in the application, - 3) the subscriber failed to submit a complete set of required documents, - 4) it has been signed by a person who is unauthorised to represent the subscriber (in case of certificates for electronic seals),
+- 1) the DN name of the subscriber applying for the certificate is identical as the name of another subscriber, - 2) there is a justified suspicion that the subscriber forged the application or provided false information in the application, - 3) the subscriber failed to submit a complete set of required documents, - 4) it has been signed by a person who is unauthorised to represent the subscriber, - 5) A public key included in the certification request file does not meet requirements specified in section 6.1.5., - 6) A Qualified certificate used for identification of the subscriber does not contain data unambiguously identifying the subscriber, - 7) PESEL number is incorrect, the identity document is not valid (is registered in Restricted Document Database as restricted, in case of certificates for website validation the domain is not under control of the principal or subscriber),

-5) due to other important reasons not listed above, upon consulting the security officer in order to agree on the rejection.
+- 8) data released as part of the electronic identification means has not been confirmed by the subscriber or the order does not contain the required data. - 9) due to other important reasons not listed above, upon consulting the security officer in order to agree on the rejection.